-Catalytic Converter
+Three Way Catalytic Converter

-The catalytic converter contains platinum and rhodium.
+The three way catalytic converter contains platinum and rhodium.
 These metals serve as catalysts, promoting chemical reactions to convert the exhaust gasses without affecting the metals.
-The catalytic converter is referred to as a threeway catalyst, since it acts on HC, CO, and NOx.
+The catalytic converter is referred to as a threeway catalyst, since it acts on HC.
+CO, and NOx.
 A replacement unit must be an original Honda part or its equivalent.

-The catalytic converter must operate at a high temperature for the chemical reactions to take place.
+The three way catalytic converter must operate at a high temperature for the chemical reactions to take place.
 It can set on fire any combustible materials that come near it.
 Park your car away from high grass, dry leaves, or other flammables.

-A defective catalytic converter contributes to air pollution, and can impair your engine's performance.
-Follow these guidelines to protect your car's catalytic converter.
+A defective three way catalytic converter contributes to air pollution, and can impair your engine's performance.
+Follow these guidelines to protect your car's three way catalytic converter.

 Always use unleaded gasoline.
-Even a small amount of leaded gasoline can contaminate the catalyst metals, making the converter ineffective.
+Even a small amount of leaded gasoline can contaminate the catalyst metals, making the three way catalytic converter ineffective.